2023 Best Value Parks, Recreation, Leisure & Fitness Master's Degree Schools in the New England Region

 The average tuition and fees for an out-of-state graduate students at Lasell are $11,268 a year.

-You’ll join some of the best and brightest minds around you if you attend Endicott College.
-The school came in at #2 on this year’s Best Value Parks, Recreation, Leisure & Fitness Master’s Degree Schools in the New England Region list.
-Located in the large suburb of Beverly, Endicott is a private not-for-profit college with a small student population.
+You’ll be in good company if you decide to attend Endicott College.
+It ranked #2 on our 2023 Best Value Parks, Recreation, Leisure & Fitness Master’s Degree Schools in the New England Region list.
+Located in the large suburb of Beverly, Endicott is a private not-for-profit school with a small student population.

 You’ll be in good company if you decide to attend Castleton University.
 It ranked #5 on our 2023 Best Value Parks, Recreation, Leisure & Fitness Master’s Degree Schools in the New England Region list.
-Located in the distant town of Castleton, Castleton is a public school with a small student population.
+Located in the distant town of Castleton, Castleton is a public college with a small student population.

 Plymouth State University landed the #6 spot in the 2023 rankings for the best value master’s degree parks, recreation, leisure, and fitness studies programs.
-Located in the town of Plymouth, Plymouth State is a public college with a small student population.
+Located in the town of Plymouth, Plymouth State is a public school with a small student population.

 Plymouth State graduate students pay an average of $16,234 in tuition and fees each year.